migrau/hinosima/README.md

 ### snk_canupipe

-First, it uses [colormap](https://github.com/cchauve/CoLoRMap) to run a correction of pacbio reads (long reads) using illumina reads (short reads).
-Since it takes long time (it runs bwa two times during the process), the script splits the pacbio reads (by default in 999 sub-files), it runs the correction in parallel and finally it merges the results.
+First, it uses [colormap](https://github.com/cchauve/CoLoRMap) or [proovread](https://github.com/BioInf-Wuerzburg/proovread) to run a correction of pacbio reads (long reads) using illumina reads (short reads).
+Since it takes long time (colormap runs bwa two times during the process, proovread is faster but takes time anyway), the script splits the pacbio reads (by default in 999 sub-files), it runs the correction in parallel and finally it merges the results.

 Second, [canu](https://github.com/marbl/canu) performs the assembly.